ishovkun/msh2gprs/README.md

 It currently only supports output to AD-GRPS but can easily be extended to other file formats.
 It currently supports mesh files created with GMsh tool.
-The properties can be assigned YAML human-readable formats.
+The properties can be assigned YAML human-readable format.

 ## Features
 - Supports arbitrary keywords